HTTPArchive/almanac.httparchive.org/src/content/en/2019/accessibility.md

 A [main landmark](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/Main_role) indicates to screen readers where the main content of a web page starts so users can jump right to it.
 Without this, screen reader users have to manually skip over your navigation every single time they go to a new page within your site.
 Obviously, this is rather frustrating.

 We found only one in every four pages (26.03%) include a main landmark.
-And surprisingly, 8.06% of pages erroneously contained more than one main landmark—leaving these users guessing which landmark contains the actual main content.
-So make sure to double check you have exactly one!
+And surprisingly, 8.06% of pages erroneously contained more than one main landmark, leaving these users guessing which landmark contains the actual main content.

 <figure>
   <iframe aria-labelledby="fig4-caption" width="600" height="370" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSG3DTnx7j-YT1hnQpQYjDRD-rCSF1dXbgva-iJQZKdCKIt34ojGMDRhx74fF93CpPg7oGW_C68fWGT/pubchart?oid=1420590464&format=interactive"></iframe>
   <div id="fig4-caption" class="visually-hidden">Figure 4.
 Vertical bar chart titled "Number of main landmarks per page" displaying percentage data, ranging from 0 to 80 in increments of 20, vs. bars representing the number of "main" landmarks per page from 0 to 4.
 Source: HTTP Archive (July 2019).
 Zero: 73.97%; One: 17.97%; Two: 7.41%; Three: 0.15%; 4: 0.06%</div>
   <figcaption>Figure 4.
-Number of `main` landmarks per page.</figcaption>
+Number of <code>main</code> landmarks per page.</figcaption>
 </figure>

 ### HTML section elements

 Since HTML5 was released in 2008, and made the official standard in 2014, there are many HTML elements to aid computers and screen readers in understanding our page layout and structure.

 Elements like [`<header>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/header), [`<footer>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/footer), [`<navigation>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/nav), and [`<main>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/main) indicate where specific types of content live and allow users to quickly jump around your page.
-These are being used pretty widely across the web, with most of them being used on over 50% of pages (`<main>` being the outlier).
+These are being used widely across the web, with most of them being used on over 50% of pages (`<main>` being the outlier).

 Others like [`<article>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/article), [`<hr>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/hr), and [`<aside>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/aside) aid readers in understanding a page’s main content.
 For example, `<article>` says where one article ends and another begins.
 These elements are not used nearly as much, with each sitting at around 20% usage.
 Not all of these belong on every web page, so this isn’t necessarily an alarming statistic.

-All of these elements are primarily designed for accessibility support and have no visual effect.
-Which means you can safely replace existing elements with them and suffer no unintended consequences.
+All of these elements are primarily designed for accessibility support and have no visual effect, which means you can safely replace existing elements with them and suffer no unintended consequences.

 <figure>
   <iframe aria-labelledby="fig5-caption" width="600" height="370" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSG3DTnx7j-YT1hnQpQYjDRD-rCSF1dXbgva-iJQZKdCKIt34ojGMDRhx74fF93CpPg7oGW_C68fWGT/pubchart?oid=708035719&format=interactive"></iframe>